From Bangkok to Ayutthaya: A Complete Guide!

 To search for different transfer options and tickets in advance, we can recommend the online portal 12Go.Asia.
 Here you will find a huge range of different tickets for almost everywhere in Thailand.
 There are also helpful reviews that you can check before booking.

-- Hotel: The Sala Ayutthaya delights with a breathtaking view of some beautiful temples.
-The pool is also wonderful and the breakfast is delicious.
+- Hotel with Pool: The Sala Ayutthaya inspires with a breathtaking view of the temples.
+The pool is also gorgeous and the breakfast delicious.

 More about Northern Thailand: